SAP/odfuzz/README.md

 OData services does not support some functions provided by the OData protocol (for example, day(), substring(), length()) or does not implement GET_ENTITYSET methods for all entities.
 By using the restrictions, one can easily decrease a number of queries that are worthless.
 Also, some services may implement handlers only for the $filter query option but does not declare that in the metadata document.
 Therefore, other query options cannot be used within the same request, otherwise various types of errors are produced (e.g. System query options '$orderby,$skip,$top,$skiptoken,$inlinecount' are not allowed in the requested URI).

 ### Limitations
-At the moment, ODfuzz can mutate only values of types Edm.String, Edm.Int32 and Edm.Guid.
+At the moment, ODfuzz can mutate only values of types Edm.String, Edm.Int32, Edm.Decimal, Edm.Boolean, and Edm.Guid.
 It is planned to support more types in the future.

 The fuzzer was developed for testing the SAP applications.
 These applications use different order of function parameters within the filter query option.
 To change the order of the parameters, it is unavoidable to modify source code that generates such functions.
 The same rule applies for functions that can be implemented in two different ways, like the function substring() which can take 2 or 3 parameters.